 What are the Disadvantages of LCL Shipping?

 There can be an added risk of damage to your goods when using LCL shipping.
 You have no control over the other cargo loaded in the same container as your goods.
 Therefore, there is the potential for something heavy or container fluids could shift in transit and damage your shipment.
-Also, with the multiple destinations for different goods it does increase the chance of goods being lost or misplaced.
+Also, the multiple destinations for different goods does increase the chance of goods being lost or misplaced.
 We always recommend using an insurance policy (more information on shipping insurance can be found here).

 – Higher cost per unit